-The devastating impact of the pandemic has changed Bangalore.
+The devastating impact of the pandemic has changed India.
 The hit has been harsh, oxygen cylinders have run out, hospitals are running full, emergency beds are hard to find, the crematoriums and burial grounds are overcrowded.
 Not to mention the fear and the anxiety of catching the flu is difficult considering the current situation.

 In these times, I want to remind you that Jesus is a healing God.
-In the Old Testament, Naaman, the commander of the Syrian army lived with leprosy, in those days an incurable disease.
+In the Old Testament, Naaman, the commander of the Syrian army lived with leprosy, in those days, it was an incurable disease.
 Naaman‘s healing came with instructions.
 He was asked to dip himself in the Jordan river seven times and surely enough, he was healed.
 Sometimes, healing comes with instructions in our lives and it is a good idea to present your case to God and ask him what to do.
 Seeking the Lord and spending time in prayer is important.

 Jesus also heals a blind man who was born blind.
 Sometimes, we put restrictions on God but nothing is too hard for him.
 Jesus makes clay from the ground and puts it on the man’s eyes.
 “Go,” he told him, “wash in the pool of Siloam.”
 So the man went and washed, and went home healed.